 Mobile source GHG emissions during operations will only relate to the few vehicles being used on-site for O&M purposes and for the commuting of the small number of staff who will be required to operate the Project.
 The Project does not require key supply chains during operation (i.e., regular deliveries or removals) and is not expected to require significant maintenance.
-Based on a factor of the Project size in comparison to the Shuaibah PV Project that is also under development by ACWA Power, an estimated 560 L/year is required for the operation of four vehicles.
-Using the Greenhouse Gas Protocol calculation tool for GHG Emissions from Mobile Combustion (Greenhouse Gas Protocol, 2015), the GHG emissions from vehicles during operation were estimated at 1.278 tonnes CO2-eq/year.
+In ratio to the Project size of the Shuaibah PV Project that is also under development by ACWA Power, it is estimated that four vehicles would also be required, using 777 L/year.
+Using the Greenhouse Gas Protocol calculation tool for GHG Emissions from Mobile Combustion (Greenhouse Gas Protocol, 2015), the GHG emissions from vehicles during operation were estimated at 1.765 tonnes CO2-eq/year.